-- 7.3.6.
-Students may report to, or discuss with, their Student Rep any minor concerns they may have as soon as the concern arises.
-These will be reported to the programme team either immediately or at the next meeting of the programme committee, depending on the nature of the concern. - 7.3.7.
-If preferred the student may raise any concerns directly with any member of staff.
-Again this should happen, where possible, as soon as the concern arises, preferably within the same study day or residential week(end) as the concern arose. - 7.3.8.
-The member of staff will not be expected to handle complaints made to them if they do not feel able, but will be encouraged to refer the student to an appropriate individual to discuss the matter further. - 7.3.9.
-A brief record of the conversation will be made by the member of staff handling the complaint and, where proportionate, the student is provided with a written response, which may include further explanation of the Institutes processes, or an apology if necessary and an explanation of what will be done to prevent recurrence.
+- 8.2.6.
+Students may report to, or discuss with, their Student Rep any issues they may have as soon as they arise.
+These will be reported to the programme team either immediately or at the next meeting of the programme committee, depending on the nature of the issue raised. - 8.2.7.
+If preferred the student(s) may raise issues directly with any member of staff.
+Again this should happen, where possible, as soon as the issue arises, preferably within the same study day or residential week(end). - 8.2.8.
+The member of staff will not be expected to handle complaints made to them if they do not feel able, but will be encouraged to refer the student(s) to an appropriate individual to discuss the matter further. - 8.2.9.
+A brief record of the conversation will be made by the member of staff handling the complaint and, where proportionate, the student(s) is/are provided with a written response, which may include further explanation of the Institutes processes, or an apology if necessary and an explanation of what will be done to prevent recurrence.